VOL. IV - APPENDIX C

 At www.hunnisett.org.uk it is suggested David and Frances' daughter Sarah Honeysett also appeared in the East Sussex Quarter Session records of 1839 when she was convicted with stealing from her mother and sister and was sentenced to six months hard labour.
 In 1851, Sarah was a 37 year old house servant, living with and working for Stephen H Lee, a 36 year old distiller and his wife at 25 Thonlee Square, Kensington In 1861 she was a 45 year old domestic servant still living with and working for Stephen H Lee, but now at "House by Vitril factory, Norwood".
 In 1871 she was a 56 year old cook living with and working for Eleanor Whitfield, a 72 year old annuitant, at 73 Grand Parade, Brighton.
 In 1881, aged 66, she was living with her nephew Walter Thorope, a 26 year old railway carman and his family at 7 Railway Cottages, Eastbourne.
 In 1901, Sarah was an inmate in Battle Union workhouse. she is described as an 84 year old housekeeper.

 • Frederick Delia.
 Born 1838 in Battle.
 Frederick married Mary Ann Wooldridge on 19 June 1865 at St John's, Notting Hill.
 In 1871 they were living at 18, Tates Terrace, Eastleigh and Frederick was a railway guard.
 They had six children.
 Frederick Delia of Eastleigh, Southampton, a guard in the London and South Western Railway Company died on 3 October 1876 in Eastleigh.
 Administration was granted to his widow Mary Ann.
 In 1891 Mary Ann and four of her children were living at Southampton Road, South Stoneham.
 She is described as "living on her own means".
 In 1901 she is at 3, Company's Cottages, Eastleigh.
 In 1911 she was at Kingslyn, Braywood venue, Egham.
 One daughter remained at home and they also had boarder.
+In 1921 Mary was living at Kingslyn, Braywood Avenue, Egham.
+She was 80 years old.
+Her 53 year old daughter, a press fitter was living with her.
 Mary Ann Delia of Limes Road, Egham died aged 82 and was buried on 12 December 1922 at Egham, Surrey.

 • Charles Delia.
 Born 11 April 1838 in Battle.
 Charles married Harriett Westrup on 11 April 1863 at St George, Hanover Square.
 Both were of full age.
 George was a coachman.
 Harriet ws the daughter of James Westrup, farmer.
 In 1871 they were living at 4 Belahay Mews, Westminster where 32 year old Charles was a police sergeant.
 Charles resigned from the police force on 1 May 1880 when he became entitled to a pension of £26.
 10s.
 5d.
 Charles died in 1881 in London.

 • Margaret Delia.
 Born 1842 in Battle.
 Margaret married William Austin on 14 September 1863 at St Peters, Pimlico.
 They were both of full age.
 William was a blacksmith. son of William Austin, carpenter.
 Margaret's brother William was one of the witnesses.
 Her father was a police constable.
 In 1871 they are living at 4, Brooke Cottages, Sheerness and two children had been born.
 In 1881 they are at Ranalgh Road, Sheerness and William, aged 41 remains a smith.
 They are still there in 1891.
 Margaret Austin died on 24 September 1894 in Sheerness and was buried in Sheppey Cemetary.
-William Austin may have died in 1923
+William remarried in 1898 in Sevenoaks.
+His second wife Kate Saile was 30 years his junior, In 1901 William, aged 61, a retired blacksmith and Kate, aged 30 were living at 50, Ranelagh Road and they had a one year old daughter.
+In 1911 they were still at the same address.
+William, aged 71 was a retired blacksmith.
+His wife Kate was 40 years old.
+They had been married 12 years and had five children, the youngest was 15 months old.
+They were still there in 1921.
+William, aged 81 was a "Pensions Smith for Sheerness Dockyard.
+Kate, aged 51 was on home duties.
+William Austin died on 28 May 1923 and was buried at Sheppey Cemetary, Sheerness.
+Kate Austin died on 29 July 1939 and was buried at Sheppey Cemetary.
+Sheerness

 • William Delia.
 Born 1846 in St Leonards.
 William married Elizabeth Preece in 1876 in Kensington.
 In 1881 they were living at 9, Vue Terrace, Lambeth and William was a railway guard.
 In 1891 they were at 8, Catherine Street, Lambeth.
 They had two children.
 William died in 1895.
 Elizabeth Delia died in 1906 in Lambeth.

 • Ellen Delia.
-Born 1847 in Ewhurst.
+Baptised 23 May 1847 in Ewhurst.
 Ellen married Thomas William Wells on 10 March 1867 at Sheerness.
 In 1871 they were living at School Lane, Hadlow where 24 year old Thomas was a bricklayer.
 In 1881 they were at 4 Queens Terrace, Queen Street, Sculcoates where Thomas was a general labourer.
 They were still there in 1891 and 1901.
 They had seven children.
 Thomas William Wells died in 1908 in Sculcoates.
 So by 1911 Ellen was a 64 year old widow still at Queens Terrace.
+In 1921 Ellen was living at 4, Queens Terrace, Terry Street, Sculcoates with 53 year old daughter who was a caretaker for the Colonial Bank.
+Ellen died in 1927 aged 80 years old.

 • Norman Delia.
 Baptised 25 November 1849 at Burwash.
 Norman died in 1868 in Tonbridge.